ShashiniUpekha/QR--CODE-Generator/README.md

 ● You should get the URL as a user input through STDIN (this string should be greater than 3 characters and less than 120 characters)

+## Command-line arguments:
-Command-line arguments: argument to the program with the ‘-c’ flag, the program should be able to print the QR code using the given colour.
+●If a colour is given as an argument to the program with the ‘-c’ flag, the program should be able to print the QR code using the given colour.
 If no argument is given use black and white as default

+Eg: ./program -c red
+Given the above arguments, the program should print the QR code in red and white.
+These colors should be supported by the program - black, red, green, yellow, blue, magenta, cyan

+● If -h flag is given or the given arguments are invalid, you should print the usages of your program